 Director: Justin Benson, Aaron Moorhead.
+Written by: Justin Benson.
 Starring: Peter Cilella, Vinny Curran, Bill Oberst Jr, Zahn McClarnon.
 USA, 2012.
 IMDB: 6.2.
+Budget: unknown, but very small.
 My rating: 4/4.
-Meditation about horror.
+Horror meditation wrapped into a puzzle.

 – You know why Jimi Hendrix died?
 He didn’t have Mike Danube and a set of handcuffs to save his life.

 ”Resolution”, surprisingly, is more a movie about horror genre than a horror itself.
 Just like if ”Cabin in the Woods” met David Lynch.

 A directional debut by two young filmmakers, ”Resolution” tries to refresh the old genre and succeeds, being both a great story and a contemplation about the horror, cinema and itself as well.
 It is not pretentious though, but fun to watch, thrilling, tense and spectacular – even if you don’t care that much about its meditation about the genre.

 The plot.
 Simple but effective and it keeps the movie pulsating.
 Mike Danube (Peter Cilella) visits his old school friend Chris (Vinny Curran) to help in overcoming the drug use.
 Chris is almost a junkie now, moving from one abandoned house to another.
 He is honest in admitting to be completely happy in his drug oblivion.
 This time, Chris found some cabin on the outskirts of an Indian reservation.
 Strange place.
 Nevertheless Mike is determined to kick the shit out of him, so he locks him up in the house with a chain and provides him some food and water.
 But pretty quick they discover that something really weird goes on around the house.
 And very soon weird turns into scary.